From Catherine Deneuve to Gong Li, these are the greatest actresses of all time.

 15. Cate Blanchett

 Cate Blanchett has consistently wowed audiences with her uncanny ability to bring characters to life.
 Making her film debut alongside screen legends such as Frances McDormand and Glenn Close, she has since portrayed figures like Queen Elizabeth I, Bob Dylan, and Katherine Hepburn.
 For her unnervingly close portrayal of the latter, she earned her first Academy Award, making it the first instance that someone had been awarded an Oscar for playing a fellow Oscar winner.
 She has a decidedly otherworldly quality about her.
 It was first noticed by audiences in her turn as Galadriel in the Lord of the Rings films.

-One of her most notable acting methods is imparting a sense of empathy and inner turmoil towards her characters.
+Her most notable acting method is imparting a sense of empathy and inner turmoil towards her characters.
 Even while playing unreachable characters like Queen Elizabeth I, or villains like Lady Tremaine, she draws the viewer intimately into her act.

-Her ability to transform into the people she plays is nothing short of awe-inspiring.
+One of the best actresses of the 21st century, her ability to adapt to varied roles is nothing short of awe-inspiring.
 Her portrayal of rock and roll legend Bob Dylan in an unconventional manner is testament to her ability.
 She distills the essence of a personality in every single glance and word.
 With an impressive repertoire of roles that include Blanche DeBois, Lady Tremaine, and Hela, Blanchett comfortably aims at a legacy that would be out of reach for an actress of lesser caliber.

 16. Marion Cotillard